schneems/likeable_example/README.md

 bundle install
 ```

-This will install Rails 3, sqlite3-ruby gem and Devise 1.4.7.
+This will install Rails 3, sqlite3-ruby gem and Devise 1.4.7, and likeable.

 Rake devise setup task:

 ```
-rake devise:setup
+rake likeable:setup
 ```

 This will: